nufeb/NUFEB-2/docs/source/commands.rst

 Commands
 ============

-This section lists all NUFEB commands that can be used for (individual-based) modelling of microbial systems.
+This section lists all NUFEB commands and essential LAMMPS commands (with asterisk `*`) that can be used for (individual-based) modelling microbial systems.
-Note that commands with asterisk `*` are inherited from LAMMPS with/without modifications.
 Some commands are part of NUFEB optional packages, which means they cannot be used unless the packages was included when building NUFEB.

+Note that the section only lists the LAMMPS commands which are commonly used for NUFEB modelling.
+Many of the commands not listed here are still compatible with NUFEB package and their descriptions are available in `LAMMPS user manual <https://docs.lammps.org/Manual.html>`_.

 .. contents::
 		:local: